-- A. This appliance does not have a pilot.
+- This appliance does not have a pilot.
 It is equipped with an ignition device which automatically lights the burner.
-Do not try to light the burner by hand - B. Before OPERATING, smell all around the appliance area for gas.
+Do not try to light the burner by hand. - B. Before OPERATING, smell all around the appliance area for gas.
 Be sure to smell next to the floor because some gas is heavier than air and will settle on the floor.
-See below. - C. Use only your hand to depress and move Selector arm on gas valve.
+See below. - C. Use only your hand to rotate the handle on the gas cock.
 Never use tools.
-If the arm will not depress or move by hand, don't try to repair it, call a qualified service technician.
+If the valve handle will not move by hand, don't try to repair it, call a qualified service technician.
 Force or attempted repair may result in a fire or explosion. - D. Do not use this appliance if any part has been under water.
 Immediately call a qualified service technician to inspect the appliance and to replace any part of the control system and any gas control, which has been under water.

-- WHAT TO DO IF YOU SMELL GAS
+- WHAT TO DO IF YOU SMELL GAS :